Political Science 100 - Introduction to Politics » Fall 2021 » Chapter 7 Parliamentary Dem

 C. Every four years in November

-D. Only when the majority party fails a confidence vote
+D. At least every ten years, unless the majority party fails a confidence vote

 E. At least every five years, unless the majority party fails a confidence vote